Tristemps/MIoT-Project/Specification.md

    - Implement **CoAP** (for lightweight communication between Zolertia boards), **6LoWPAN** (for IPv6 adaptation to low-power networks), and **IPv6** (for global connectivity).

 3. **Data Visualization and Processing**:
-   - Transmit data collected by the Zolertia Client to a computer for storage and visualization via a user interface.
+   - Transmit data collected by the Zolertia Border Router to a computer for storage and visualization via a user interface.

 ---